Research Project

 Dr Raysa Rocha

-Neurodivergent workers in the UK's technology sector often face unique challenges in forming and maintaining social connections, which can significantly impact their well-being and career success.
+Neurodivergent workers in the UK often face unique challenges in forming and maintaining social connections, which can significantly impact their well-being and career success.

 This research aims to investigate the role of acquaintances and distant connections, known as "weak ties," in the social networks of neurodivergent individuals across remote, hybrid, and on-site workplaces.
-Through a mixed-methods approach, combining surveys and interviews, the study will examine the challenges and opportunities associated with weak ties and their impact on job satisfaction, mental health, and career development.
+Through a mixed-methods approach, combining surveys and interviews, the study will examine the challenges and opportunities associated with weak ties and their impact on job satisfaction, mental health, career development, and flourishing.

 The findings will inform the development of a conceptual framework and a practical guide, providing insights into the experiences of neurodivergent workers and informing the development of strategies for creating inclusive workplaces that foster supportive social connections.

-Ultimately, this research aims to support the well-being and success of neurodivergent individuals in the UK's technology sector by contributing to a more inclusive and supportive workplace.
+Ultimately, this research aims to support the well-being and success of neurodivergent individuals in the UK by contributing to a more inclusive and supportive workplace.

 A group of people talking together while working on a laptop on a table, with coffee cups and an iPad in the foreground.